There are reasons you’re not getting referrals.

+Referrals only scale when every member of your sales team asks every client for referrals.
+But you can’t just tell your reps to ask.
 For your team to make referrals happen, you have to show them how.
-You need a systematic, disciplined referral-selling strategy that includes goals, metrics, and accountability for results.
-Once you commit to referral selling, watch out.
-You’ll have more business than you know how to handle.
+You need a systematic, disciplined referral-selling strategy that includes goals, metrics, and accountability for result.

 From Lucky Break to Proactive Prospecting

-Even if you rarely ask for referrals, when you do a good job for your clients, people will occasionally send referrals your way.
+Once in a while, you’ll get a bluebird.
 But what if referrals weren’t just a random, lucky break?
 Imagine the impact on your sales, revenue, and profits if your team asked every single customer, colleague, and friend for referrals.
-That’s how you scale referral selling and actually get predictable outcomes.
+That’s how you scale referral selling and ensure referrals come first.

 Here’s how the numbers add up (a conservative estimate) if your goal is to get 20 new clients: